Moving to Bahrain Guide

 A popular alternative is Shawarma; freshly-baked pita bread filled with spiced lamb or chicken.

 A definitive answer as to Bahrain’s safety is problematic.
-On the one hand the Bahraini people are typically helpful, friendly and law-abiding.
+On the one hand, the Bahraini people are typically helpful, friendly and law-abiding.
 Like anywhere else a minority of petty crime may be experienced but broadly speaking Bahrain can be considered a very low crime destination.
+However, it is still a good idea to purchase international travel insurance prior to travelling.

 That said, political demonstrations are becoming ever more commonplace.
 Such demonstrations can quickly become violent.
 While these have yet to be directed against expats they can represent an opportunity not just for physical harm but also a brush with the local law enforcement officers should they believe you are involved.